jijoel/web-development-notes/git.md

     git reset --hard origin/master          (resets to the current origin/master commit) git pull

+To stop tracking a file that is currently tracked:

+    git rm --cached file

 git add just adds changes (including in new files)